anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 do not follow this guidance MUST describe why it is not being followed.

-In addition, RDAP extensions defined by the IETF are allowed to define new types in the RDAP JSON Values Registry (see (#rdap_json_values_registry)).

 # Extension Implementer Considerations {#extension_implementer_considerations}

 ## Redirects {#redirects_implementer}